 1. Recognize when your dream has run its natural path.
 It happens.
 We evolve.
 The world changes.
 Our priorities shift.

-2. Live with both possibilities for 48 hours.
-Imagine for two days holding on and then imagine letting go.
-How does life look from both places?
+2. Live with both possibilities for 48 hours each.
+Imagine for two days holding on and then imagine for another two days letting go.
+What does life look from both places?
 What changes?
 This is akin to a pros/con list but without the right and wrong, good or bad.
 Suspend judgement of each scenario.
 Just live with it and notice how you feel.
 We have enough timelines to follow so if you can avoid it, don’t self-impose one when you’re making life altering decisions.

 3. Talk, really talk, with a trusted friend or advisor.
 Someone who will genuinely listen to all possibilities.
 Someone who won’t just indulge you, pity you, tell you that everything will be okay or shake her head in agreement to everything that you say.
 Having this conversation over email or the dinner table isn’t enough.
 You need to turn this decision upside down, inside out, look at it backwards and forwards.
 You need to feel free to say one thing and then completely contradict yourself in the spirit of examination.